Practical Contextual Bandits with Feedback Graphs: Abstract

 \section{Abstract}

-When feedback is partial, leveraging all available information is critical to minimizing data requirements.
-Graph feedback, which interpolates between the supervised and bandit regimes, has been extensively studied; but the mature theory is grounded in impractical algorithms.
-We present and analyze an approach to contextual bandits with graph feedback based upon reduction to regression.
-The resulting algorithms are practical and achieve known minimax rates.
+While contextual bandit has a mature theory, effectively leveraging different feedback patterns to enhance the pace of learning remains unclear.
+Bandits with feedback graphs, which interpolates between the full information and bandit regimes, provides a promising framework to mitigate the statistical complexity of learning.
+In this paper, we propose and analyze an approach to contextual bandits with feedback graphs based upon reduction to regression.
+The resulting algorithms are computationally practical and achieve established minimax rates, thereby reducing the statistical complexity in real-world applications.